GeoscienceAustralia/wagl/docs/source/hdf5.rst

 Compression filters
 -------------------

-By default, gaip (via) h5py, will provide access to sever filters:
+By default, wagl (via) h5py, will provide access to sever filters:

 * lzf
 * gzip
 * shuffle

-The default filters used by gaip is the shuffle filter and lzf compression filter.
+The default filters used by wagl is the shuffle filter and lzf compression filter.
 The lzf filter is geared around speed, whilst still having modest compression.
 The shuffle filter is designed to reorganise the data so that similar bytes are closer together, thus potentially gaining better compression ratios.